zombodb/zombodb/SOURCE-INSTALLATION.md

 ## Prerequisites

+- A unix style host machine (eg ubuntu, macOS) since the build processes (including the docker-build-system) have dependencies on unix

 - Postgres 10.x, 11.x, 12.x, or 13.x installed (probably from your package manager), including the "-server" package

 - A toolchain capable of building Postgres: